 I made this for dinner one night using a purply cabbage from our CSA, then made it again the following night using a head of Savoy cabbage.
 Both were delicious.
 I’ve been serving it alongside pizza, but I think it would be especially good with this parmesan-roasted chicken.

-Roasted Cabbage Recipe Play-by-Play:
+Crispy Roasted Cabbage How-To:

 - Cut the cabbage through the core into about 8-10 wedges.